-- 1. Choose Start $\rightarrow$ All Apps. - 2.
-Scroll down thru the apps and click Windows Accessories $\rightarrow$ Notepad. - 3.
-Follow these step to pin the app to the taskbar:
+- 1. Click Start and click the All Apps button. - 2.
+Scroll down through the apps and click Notepad.

+3. Follow these steps to pin the app to the taskbar:

-A Right-click the app button on the taskbar.
+- A Right-click the app button on the taskbar.

-B Choose Pin This Program to Taskbar from the menu.
+- B Choose Pin to Taskbar from the menu.

-C Right-click the app button again.
+- C Right-click the app button again.

-D Choose Close Window from the menu.
+- Choose Close All Windows from the menu.